Designing Products for a Rapidly Aging America

 Embracing inclusive design isn't just the right thing to do; it's smart business.
 By 2030, one in five Americans will be 65 or older.
 By 2034, there will more 65-and-older than children — the first time in American history (1).
 Excluding this population is akin to ignoring a massive market segment.
 Companies like Apple, integrating features like Speak Screen narration, and Microsoft, with its Xbox Adaptive Controller, recognize that meeting diverse needs expands their reach and enhances user experience.

-“By 2034, there will more 65-and-older than children — the first time in American history.”
+“By 2034, [people 65-and-older] are expected to outnumber children for the first time in U.S. history.”

 Looking Ahead: Designing Our Shared Future